LuxembourgLearn even more about Luxembourg at oecd.org

 In addition to housing costs it is also important to examine living conditions, such as the average number of rooms shared per person and whether households have access to basic facilities.
 The number of rooms in a dwelling, divided by the number of persons living there, indicates whether residents are living in crowded conditions.
 Overcrowded housing may have a negative impact on physical and mental health, relations with others and children’s development.
 In addition, dense living conditions are often a sign of inadequate water and sewage supply.
 In Luxembourg, the average home contains 2.0 rooms per person, more than the OECD average of 1.6 rooms per person.
 In terms of basic facilities, 99.3% of people in Luxembourg live in dwellings with private access to an indoor flushing toilet, more than the OECD average of 97.9%.

 Income – Luxembourg expand

-Household net-adjusted disposable income is the amount of money that a household earns each year after tax.
+Household net-adjusted disposable income is the amount of money that a household earns each year after taxes and transfers.
 It represents the money available to a household for spending on goods or services.
-In Luxembourg, the average household net-adjusted disposable income is much higher than the OECD average of 23 047 USD.
+In Luxembourg, the average household net-adjusted disposable income per capita is 35 635 USD a year, much higher than the OECD average of 23 938 USD.